AidanNeeson/renewable-ml-thesis/thesis.md

 To get the states that each wind farm and solar array resides in, a library called `geopy` was used. `geopy` is a Python client for several geocoding web services that simplifies the process of interacting with API's and boils it down into one simple process that somewhat navigates the usual hurdles of API's like slow speeds and rate limits [@geopy].
 Using this library, the longitude and latitude coordinates were passed in, and the state was then extracted and added to the comma separated value file (CSV) for both datasets.
 Because the datasets were so large, this process took nearly a day to complete.
 Being able to classify each set of coordinates into a state opens up the possibilities for incorporating more features, and spreading the importance across the entire dataset, instead of capacity being the dominating feature.
 More specifically, it allows for the incorporation of a generator's LCOE.
 LCOE changes from state to state, so using this value to calculate a cost estimate makes longitude and latitude more important features.
 The values for LCOE were gathered from NREL's State and Local Planning for Energy (SLOPE) data library [slope_2020].
 The values were taken manually from the data viewer and put into a CSV.
 The datasets were iterated through and the LCOE was mapped to the matching state.
 The units for LCOE are dollars per megawatt-hour, meaning it depends on generated energy.
 The value from the initial dataset is heavily biased, so a new way to calculate generated energy needs to be implemented for both the wind and solar data.

 For the wind data, it is critical that the new calculation method incorporates some locational information.
 In the starting dataset, the wind speed feature holds this potential as it varies depending on location.
-A formula for calculating the power in the wind utilizes wind speed, and serves as a good starting point for getting to generated energy in a way that is less dependent on capacity. the formula is defined as follows, where $\rho$ is the density of air, $A$ is the swept area of the wind turbine, and $v$ is the wind speed:
+A formula for calculating the power in the wind utilizes wind speed, and serves as a good starting point for getting to generated energy in a way that is less dependent on capacity. the formula is defined as follows, where $\rho$ is the density of air, $A$ is the swept area of the wind turbine, and $v$ is the wind speed [@sarkar2012wind]:

-$P=\frac{1}{2}Av^3\rho$ [@sarkar2012wind].
+$P=\frac{1}{2}Av^3\rho$.

 For the purposes of simplicity and consistency, some values here are constant, those being $\rho = 1.225kg/m^2$ and $A = 7854m^2$, which assumes each wind turbine blade is 50 meters in length.
 With this value, available energy can be calculated by scaling the value up with how many turbines make up a wind farm.
 This value is found through the capacity, where it is assumed that each wind turbine accounts for 2 megawatts of capacity.
 We then multiply by the number of hours in a year, as we are interested in the per-year energy generation.
 This equation is defined as follows, where $c$ is the capacity, $P$ is the available wind power, and $h$ in the number of hours is a year, which equals 8760 hours: